flavienbwk/ceph-kubernetes/README.md

 A repo-tutorial to learn how to install and use [Rook Ceph](https://rook.io) on a Kubernetes cluster.

-- 👉 Get safe & replicated storage
+- 👉 Get a safe & replicated storage
 - 👉 Enjoy a _ReadWriteMany_ storage class
 - 👉 Scale storage horizontally